Johnny Gat: Saints Row

-In 2006's Saints Row, Johnny Gat is an established member of the Third Street Saints, a street gang operating out of the Saint's Row district in Stilwater.
-In dealing with a rival gang knowns as the Vice Kings, Gat and his girlfriend, R&B star Aisha, come up with a plan to load a car full of C4 and use it to blow up the Kings' recording studio.
-In one instance, Gat proves his loyalty to the player by helping them escape an ambush and allowing himself to be captured and tortured by their enemies after sustaining a gunshot to his leg.
+In 2006's Saints Row, Johnny Gat is an established member of the Third Street Saints, a street gang operating out of the Saint's Row district in Stilwater that is dedicated to ending gang violence across the city.
+Gat is assigned by the Saints' leader, Julius Little, to target operations run by the Vice Kings, one of Stilwater's three main criminal syndicates, during which he is aided by the player character.
+Their efforts include blowing up the Vice Kings' recording studio using a car full of C4, and faking the death of Aisha, Gat's girlfriend and a popular R&B singer working for the Kings.
+In one instance, Gat proves his loyalty to the player by helping them escape an ambush and allowing himself to be captured and tortured after sustaining a gunshot to his leg.
+The player subsequently rescues Gat, and the two wipe out the Vice Kings after reaching an agreement with the gang's leader, Benjamin King, to kill his traitorous successor.

-In 2008's Saints Row 2, five years after the events of the first game, Gat is the only remaining member of the original Third Street Saints besides the player.
-After attempting to assassinate Troy Bradshaw, a former Saints lieutenant revealed to be an undercover cop, Gat is arrested and put on trial, but is rescued by the player, who recruits him into the new Third Street Saints.
-During the game, Aisha, who has been living together with Gat, is captured and brutally murdered by Jyunichi, enforcer of the Ronin (Stilwater's Yakuza cell), who also leaves Gat grievously wounded after stabbing him through the abdomen with a sword.
-In retaliation, Gat savagely beats and buries the son of the Ronin's leader, Shogo Akuji, alive at Aisha's funeral.
-Following the defeat of all the rival gangs in Stilwater, Gat joins the Saints' war with the massive Ultor Corporation, participating in the assassination of its head, Dane Vogel.
-This allows the Saints to finally take control of Stilwater.
+In 2008's Saints Row 2, set five years after the events of the first game, Gat is the only remaining member of the original Third Street Saints besides the player.
+Having been arrested after attempting to kill Troy Bradshaw, a former Saints lieutenant revealed to be an undercover cop, Gat is freed by the player and recruited into the new Third Street Saints.
+He serves as the player's second-in-command for most of the game, and his story arc focuses on his conflict with the Ronin, Stilwater's Yakuza cell.
+In a retaliatory attack against the Saints, the Ronin capture and kill Aisha, while Gat himself is wounded in a sword fight during his attempt to rescue her.
+Later, Gat exacts revenge by savagely beating and burying the Ronin's local leader, Shogo Akuji, alive at Aisha's funeral.